ver09934/ForeSight-Navigateur/README.md

 * Your own Maps API key and Directions API key (to be placed in app/src/debug/res/values/google_maps_api.xml)
 	* You could also just use mine that I accidentally pushed to this repo (if this was a "real project", no, I wouldn't have done that)
 	* You might be able to use the same key for both, but it wasn't working for me

+## Bluetooth Stuff
+* Our HC-06 MAC Address: 00:14:03:05:FF:E6
+* Useful tutorial for the HC-06 with Android: [Control an Arduino with Bluetooth](https://www.allaboutcircuits.com/projects/control-an-arduino-using-your-phone/)

 ## TODO
 * Look into storing API Keys in environment variables [ideas link](https://github.com/mapbox/mapbox-gl-native/issues/713)